 Notice of Sale – required.
 There is no need to separately create a Notice of Sale form.
-The Notice of Sale form is automatically produced in the workspace and sent to LRS when the instrument is lodged.
+The Notice of Sale form is automatically produced in the workspace and sent to NSW LRS when the instrument is lodged.

 Standard Form of Caveat – a caveat noted on the Register will not prevent the recording of a Bankruptcy Application.
 Where the caveator is the Trustee in Bankruptcy, the caveat will be removed upon the registration of the Bankruptcy Application.

 Priority Notice Noted on the Register - see Priority Notice page for more information.

 The following headings refer to the data fields which must be completed in order to lodge an electronic Bankruptcy Application dealing form.